18F/agile/guild/guild-readme.md

 ### 2. Memorize learnings into tools and artifacts as we go along

 As much as possible, we will document our learnings as we go along so we can share them with others.
-This will include expanding the [Agile Guide](https://agile.18f.gov/), summaries of our guild meetings, training materials, and blog posts.
+This will include expanding the [agile guide](https://agile.18f.gov/), summaries of our guild meetings, training materials, and blog posts.

 ## History and background